PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 Then click the `enter` (or `return`) key on your keyboard.
 You will see a LOT of folders and files get listed.
 Hacking...
 Hehe.
 Just kidding...

+(Use `ctrl` + `L` to clear the shell).

 `ls` stands for "list", and it *lists* all the stuff inside of our current folder (our current folder is currently `/`, the root folder).

 How can we get back to our "Hello-C" folder?!

 The "Hello-C" folder is inside of a "home" folder.
-A *home* folder is a folder that has been marked as a default folder for the shell. (usually all the stuff for a specific user (aka pictures, documents, desktop folder) is in a
+A *home* folder is a folder that has been marked as a default folder for the shell. (usually all the stuff for a specific user is in the users "home" folder (aka pictures, documents, the desktop folder).

 To go to your home folder just type `cd` (without any arguments) and click enter.